 Are You Putting Off a Move to Assisted Living?

-A move to senior housing or assisted living may be one of the best decisions a family can make for an aging relative’s health, safety and happiness, particularly when a loved one needs more care than we can provide on our own, or is suffering from social isolation.
+A move to an assisted living or senior living community may be one of the best decisions a family can make for a parent or senior loved one’s happiness, health and safety, particularly when they need more care than we can provide or they’re suffering from social isolation.

-Yet lots of families delay this all-important decision, feeling helpless as their loved one’s care needs escalate and their own caregiving stress increases.
-Learn more about the top reasons families delay moving to assisted living.
+Lots of families delay this all-important decision, however, feeling helpless as their parent’s care needs escalate and their own caregiving stress increases.
+Learn more about the top reasons families will delay a move to assisted living.

-Making a decision about senior housing is not easy or straightforward, and there are a variety of reasons why families and seniors may try to avoid discussion of this difficult topic.
+Making a decision about assisted living is not easy or straightforward and there are a variety of reasons why families and seniors may try to avoid discussing this difficult topic.

-Of the readers we surveyed, the greatest number (27%) said that their top reason for putting off the move to senior housing was in order to do more research and information gathering – from looking at websites to driving by the property to calling communities directly.
-Families worry about the ratings of the community, and about what they offer residents.
+Of the readers we surveyed, the greatest number (27%) said that their top reason for putting off the move to assisted living was in order to do more research — from calling communities to driving by the property to looking at websites.
+Families often worry about the ratings of the community and about what the community offer residents.

-With the median monthly cost of assisted living rising to almost $3,600 this year, according to the Senior Living Price Index by A Place for Mom, it’s no surprise that sticker shock is one of the reasons many families and seniors delay the move into assisted living — 13% of those we surveyed cited budget uncertainties or high expenses as a delaying factor.
+With the median monthly cost of assisted living rising, it’s no surprise that sticker shock is one of the reasons many families and seniors delay the move to assisted living — 13% of those we surveyed cited budget uncertainties or high expenses as a delaying factor.

-Possible Solution: First, one important fact to remember is to check what is included in the monthly cost of senior housing: the sticker price may cover amenities such as meals and housekeeping – or it may not.
-The key is understanding what the costs mean and what you get for your money, so make sure to do your research about each facility, consulting with your Senior Living Advisor if you need additional help.
+Possible Solution: First, one important fact to remember is to check what is included in the monthly cost of assisted living: the sticker price may cover amenities such as housekeeping and meals — or it may not.
+The key is understanding what the costs mean and what you get for your money, so make sure to do your research about each community, consulting with your Senior Living Advisor if you need additional help.

 There are a number of specific reasons why a loved one might be reluctant or even afraid to move into senior living — they may worry about losing their independence, they may fear that others won’t care for them properly, or they may worry about being bored.
 They may not feel they need to be in a “nursing home,” or they may be attached to their current home or pets and be understandably reluctant to consider the idea of parting with treasured possessions and memories in order to move into a smaller space.

-Possible Solution: If your loved one is throwing up roadblocks to the discussion of senior housing, get informed about the most common fears associated with assisted living and other retirement housing options, and learn what you can do to openly acknowledge and discuss these fears rather than letting them derail the conversation.
+Possible Solution: Get informed about the most common fears associated with assisted living and other retirement housing options and learn what you can do to openly acknowledge and discuss these fears rather than letting them derail the conversation.
 Once your loved one can articulate his or her worries and feel like they are being heard, you can take steps to assuage their fears.
-Then you can work together to discuss senior living options that value residents’ independence, privacy, and dignity.
-Talking to a loved one about downsizing their possessions can be difficult, but once the conversation is open, you can encourage them to enlist trusted family and friends to help, or even a professional move manager.
+Then you can work together to discuss senior living options that value residents’ dignity, independence and privacy.
+Talking to a loved one about downsizing their possessions can be difficult, but once the conversation is open, you can encourage them to enlist trusted family and friends or even a professional move manager.

-While these aren’t the only reasons families delay a move into senior housing, they are some of the most common — but being prepared and having realistic expectations will help you avoid potential roadblocks.
+While these aren’t the only reasons families delay a move to assisted living, they are some of the most common — but being prepared and having realistic expectations will help you avoid potential roadblocks.

-Have you or your family experienced roadblocks in the process of moving a loved one to senior care?
+Has your family experienced issues in the process of moving a parent or senior loved one to assisted living?
 What was the issue that caused your family to delay?
-Share your stories and advice in the comments below!
+Share your stories with us in the comments below.